Special contributions from Kevin M. Levin

 PBS developed this comprehensive site in conjunction with the DVD release of the highly acclaimed documentary by Ken Burns.
 The site serves partially as a companion to the documentary and proves quite helpful for teachers that incorporate the film (or clips of the film) in class.
 The “In the Classroom” sections includes detailed episode descriptions, lesson ideas and plans, hints for researching local Civil War history, and annotated links.
 Students can use the site as a source of maps, biographies, and images.
 One of the highlights is an interactive section in which users can “tell a story” by creating their own mini-documentary with images, transitions, and audio.
 Students can become an amateur Ken Burns!

-The CWPT site is a treasure trove for Civil War enthusiasts and teachers, as most of the battlefields are given specific sites with historical information, statistics, maps, images, and links.
+This site is a treasure trove for Civil War enthusiasts and teachers, as most of the battlefields are given specific sites with historical information, statistics, maps, images, and links.
 Teachers must visit the site to download the lesson plans, including an excellent two-week Civil War curriculum full of activities based on primary resources.
-A special section is added for students and the CWPT always sponsors a “Save Our Battlefields” essay and poster contest.
+Sponsors a series of professionally-made animated map videos that cover key battles and tactics throughout the entire war.

 Teaching with Documents (Lesson Plan)

 The NARA has compiled many Civil War primary sources, including several sound files of interviews with the last surviving confederate veteran.
 Lesson plans and activity worksheets are at the bottom of the page and can be applied to any visual document.

 The Matthew Brady Bunch – Lesson Plan